tq-systems/ci-meta-tq/README.md

 **Note:** only gui config is supported for this branch.

+### Clean build

+To force a clean build of all supported machines and generate archives, do

+`ci/build-all <builddir> <config> ci`

 ### Building package premirror

-To help to create a package premirror, one can use the CI helper script:
+To help to create a package premirror (to support offline builds), one can use the CI helper script:

 `ci/build-all <builddir> <config> mirror`